 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES.
 INCLUDING.
 BUT NOT LIMITED TO.
 THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT.
-SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT.
 INDIRECT.
 INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO.
-PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES: LOSS OF USE.
-DATA.
-OR PROFITS: OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY.
+PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES: LOSS OF USE, DATA, OR PROFITS: OR BUSINESS INTERRUPTION).
+HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY.
 WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE.
 EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE

-NOTE: Use of the Made for Apple badge means that an accessory has been designed to connect specifically to iPhone, iPad and iPod touch models, and has been certified by the developer to meet Apple performance standards.
+NOTE: Use of the Made for Apple badge means that an accessory has been designed to connect specifically to iPhone, iPad, and iPod touch models, and has been certified by the developer to meet Apple performance standards.
 Apple is not responsible for the operation of this device or its compliance with safety and regulatory standards.

-© 2022 GN Hearing A/S. All rights reserved.
-ReSound is a trademark of GN Hearing A/S. Apple. the Apple logo. iPhone, iPad, iPod touch, and Apple Watch are trademarks of Apple Inc., registered in the U.S. and other countries.
+© 2023 GN Hearing A/S. All rights reserved.
+Apple. the Apple logo, iPhone, iPad, iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc., registered in the US and other countries.
 Android, Google Play and the Google Play logo are trademarks of Google LLC.
 The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG.
 Inc.